YahiaElTai/ms-commerce/docs/Local_Development_Setup.md

     ```bash
     # Run this command within the service you want to work on
     docker-compose up -d

+    # Deploy Prisma database to apply all migrations within the service you want to work on
+    npm run prisma:dev

     # Run this command within the service you want to work on
     npm run start:dev